Goofierknot5537/graveler-attempted-optimizations/README.md

 Profiling shows that most of our time is spent on executing ```np.max(numbers)```, ```np.argmax(numbers)```, and ```np.array_split(random,new_rolls)```.
 If there are more efficient options or a way to get around using these, time could possibly be improved.

-Of course, we could also just forgo almost everything about this simulation and use the wisdom of another [youtuber](https://www.youtube.com/watch?v=Qgevy75co8c)...
+Of course, we could also just forgo almost everything about this simulation, bend the rules just a *tiny* bit, and use the wisdom of another [youtuber](https://www.youtube.com/watch?v=Qgevy75co8c)...
 ```Python
 import numpy as np
 import timeit